Bobby Witt Jr. Player Props: Royals vs. Guardians

-On Thursday, Bobby Witt Jr. (.289 batting average in his past 10 games, with a double, a home run, a walk and seven RBI) and the Kansas City Royals play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 7:10 PM ET.
+The Kansas City Royals and Bobby Witt Jr., who went 1-for-4 last time in action, take on Aaron Civale and the Cleveland Guardians at Progressive Field, Friday at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Twins.
+He had a one-hit showing in his most recent game (1-for-4) against the Guardians.

 Bobby Witt Jr. Game Info & Props vs. the Guardians